mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 For simplicity, I used my `cloud-init` base from my [rpi-cloud-init](https://github.com/mjpitz/rpi-cloud-init) repository to flash my Raspberry Pi (w/ wi-fi access).
 This gives it a similar look and feel to many of the other microcomputers I have around the house.
-In addition to that, I get some reasonable default security configurations with that setup (i.e. private key access, no root, custom user), etc.
+In addition to that, I get some reasonable default security configurations with that setup (i.e. private key access, no root, custom user, etc).
-Note that in flashing this image, we should setup wi-fi so the Raspberry Pi can connect to the internet without ethernet.
 To get a machine up and running, follow Steps 1 - 4 on the projects [README.md](https://github.com/mjpitz/rpi-cloud-init/blob/main/README.md).

 Once the board is running, we'll need to make some additional modifications to the networking setup.